tudo-r/BatchJobs/README.md

 * Query status of jobs and display log files inside R
 * Chunk small, fast tasks together to one batch job
 * Possibility to write your own simple cluster interface if your architecture is not supported
+* The [BatchExperiments](https://github.com/tudo-r/Batchexperiments) package extends this package with functionality required for comprehensive computer experiments and simulation studies.

 ## Quickstart and Documentation